Civic Restaurants replace WW2 British Restaurants

 My grandfather, on one of his frequent sorties for something to augment the rations, took me there for something to eat, probably because I continually complained of being hungry!
 I was there on one occasion only, but the memory of that day is still one of my many wartime and post-war memories!

 The place seemed vast to me at the time, although it was probably quite small in reality - plain painted green walls, long tables in two or three rows, and an assortment of old chairs.
 The tables were covered in glossy American cloth, a checked pattern, that I clearly recall.
-So it was probably a Government issue.
+It was probably a Government issue.

-Granddad bought me a sponge pudding with runny custard-which didn't impress me!
+Granddad bought me a sponge pudding with runny custard which didn't impress me!
 He sat watching me as I ate it.
-I think he had a cup of tea and a bun-and a smoke!
+I think he had a cup of tea and a bun and a smoke!